All about CSA

 What if I don't use the internet or email all the time?

-We will do all our member communications via email. it's important that you check your emails frequently to not miss out on any pertinent info.
-Contacts will be in the form of reminders, updates, specials, & newsletters, any missed emails on your part should not result in you missing out on your purchase, but possibly not maximizing all the benefits.
+We do all our member communications via email. it's important that you check your emails frequently to not miss out on any pertinent info.
+Contacts will be in the form of reminders, updates, specials, & newsletters.
+Any missed emails on your part should not result in you missing out on your purchase, but possibly not maximizing all the benefits.
 We won't be contacting you a lot, but if there are any changes to be made or info we'd like you to have, understand we can't make hundreds of phone calls.

 How are you different from other CSA's?